wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

    Note that the user needs to have the proper realm role to successfully authenticate to Hawtio.
 The available roles are configured in the `$FUSE_HOME/etc/system.properties` file in `hawtio.roles`.

 #### 2.1.6.
-Spring Boot Adapter
+Spring Boot Adapter {#}

 To be able to secure Spring Boot apps you must add the Keycloak Spring Boot adapter JAR to your app.
 You then have to provide some extra configuration via normal Spring Boot configuration (`application.properties`).
-Letâ€™s go over these steps.
+Let¡¯s go over these steps.

-##### Adapter Installation
+##### Adapter Installation {#}

-The Keycloak Spring Boot adapter takes advantage of Spring Bootâ€™s autoconfiguration so all you need to do is add the Keycloak Spring Boot starter to your project.
+The Keycloak Spring Boot adapter takes advantage of Spring Boot¡¯s autoconfiguration so all you need to do is add the Keycloak Spring Boot starter to your project.
 They Keycloak Spring Boot Starter is also directly available from the [Spring Start Page](https://start.spring.io/).
 To add it manually using Maven, add the following to your dependencies:

 ```
 <dependency>